ensarkovankaya/stream-recorder/README.md

-# IPTV Recorder
+# Stream Recorder

-IPTV Recorder Django web app that record IPTV Broadcasts.
+Django web app that records Streams.

 Requirements:
  - ffmpeg : Use ffmpeg to record streams